 Google says it is the ‘practice of marketing people and their careers as brands.
 It is an ongoing process of developing and maintaining a reputation and impression’.

-Ultimately, though, personal branding is about making your target audience know, like and trust you.
+Personal branding is about making your target audience know, like, and trust you.